-It will be a Congress-BJP Showdown for Medak Seat
+It will be a Congress-BJP showdown for Medak seat

 The BJP is banking heavily on the strong Modi wave in the constituency.
 BJP candidate M. Raghunandan Rao is trying to convince the electorate that voting for the BRS can no way help them as Rao is not in power.

-The BJP is making a major issue of Venkatram Reddy’s announcement of creating a `100 crore corpus fund exclusively for the education sector.
+The BJP is making a major issue of Venkatram Reddy’s announcement of creating a Rs 100 crore corpus fund exclusively for the education sector.
 He is highlighting the BRS candidate’s alleged corrupt deals in irrigation projects.